 However, it wasn’t able to get through the increasingly-difficult BBC iPlayer, so it seems likely users will not have much more luck with Hulu, HBO, and others.
 That’s why we suggest grabbing a more consistent VPN that manages to unblock Netflix.

 Private Tunnel VPN is quite open about the fact that they do not want their service to be used for anything that is illegal.
 It should, therefore, come as no surprise that they frown on customers using their service for torrenting.

 Their bottom line is that they do not allow any form of torrenting from any location.
-However, they do allow a few P2P servers and some may choose to walk this line.
-Our feeling is that if torrenting is one of your primary reasons for purchasing a VPN, there are better options out there.
+However, they do allow P2P on a few servers, and some users may choose to walk this line, trying to find them by trial-and-error.
+Our feeling is that if torrenting is one of your primary reasons for purchasing a VPN, there are much better options out there.

-As mentioned above, Private Tunnel VPN wants to keep all actions legal and above board.
+Private Tunnel VPN wants to keep all their traffic legal and above board.
 So, although their protocol, OpenVPN, can get through the Great Firewall on specific ports, users in China will not be able to download or use Private Tunnel VPN.

 Users who run into issues while using Private Tunnel VPN will want to start by looking at the company’s FAQ guides, which can be found under the support tab on their website.
-These articles cover some of the most common issues so, with any luck, you’ll be able to find what you’re looking for.
+Unfortunately, some topics such as routers or torrenting are not well covered or not covered at all, putting you at the mercy of their Customer Support.

-Private Tunnel VPN has two membership models; Fixed and Flexible.
+Private Tunnel VPN has two pricing models; Monthly and Yearly.